author logo, Pat Cryer, webmaster

 All clothes had to be marked with the owner's name.
 The standard way was to sew in Cash's name tapes.
 There were regular inspections.

-summer uniform
+Summer uniform

 Another thing that rather detracted from the uniformity of the uniform was that the school dresses for summer could be red, blue or green stripe on a white background.
 They did, though, all have to be the same material and style, which meant that either the dresses themselves or the material for making them had to come from the school outfitter.